 ASTR 1304 (ASTR 1304) Solar System (3-0).
 A descriptive, non-mathematical course that deals mainly with the solar system and its components.
 Emphasis is on the study of the celestial sphere, the history of astronomy, motions in the heavens, and the survey of planets.

-BIOLOGY (BIO) Back to Top
+BIOLOGY (BIO/BIOL) UNDERGRADUATE COURSES